Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 20N and 90N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 History.
-Here’s a quick look at some summary statistics calculated on the entire sample: the anomaly reached a minimum of -1.56 degrees Kelvin in January 1893; it reached a maximum of 2.25 in November 2024; it was equal on average to -0.15.
+Take a look at some summary statistics calculated on the whole sample: the anomaly had a mean of -0.15 degrees Kelvin; it reached its minimum of -1.56 in January 1893; it reached its highest level of 2.27 in November 2024.

 Latest values